mdb/QuietLogger/readme.txt

 to IE 9.
 Read more on Google Code: http://code.google.com/p/html5shiv/

-Baskerville is its primary typeface.
+Baskerville is Quiet Logger's primary typeface.
 For systems on which Baskerville is not installed, the typography will render as Times, Times New Roman, or a generic serif font.

 Quiet Logger does not support widgets.